 Recommendations for giving these medications are made on a case-by-case basis.
-For example, corticosteroids are not recommended when delivery is expected at 22 weeks of pregnancy or earlier because they have not been found to be helpful.
-At 23 weeks of pregnancy, corticosteroids may be considered, but whether they will help is uncertain.
+For example, corticosteroids are not recommended when delivery is expected earlier than 22 weeks of pregnancy because they have not been found to be helpful.
+At 22 weeks of pregnancy, corticosteroids may be considered, but whether they will help is uncertain.

 Not necessarily.
-Some fetuses at risk of extremely preterm birth may not be in a good position in the uterus to allow for a safe vaginal delivery.
+If you are at risk of extremely preterm birth, the fetus may not be in a good position in the uterus to allow for a safe vaginal delivery.
 In these cases, a cesarean birth may be recommended depending on gestational age.
-Cesarean birth is rarely recommended before 23–24 weeks of pregnancy because it is unlikely to affect the outcome.
+Cesarean birth is rarely recommended before 23 to 24 weeks of pregnancy because it is unlikely to affect the outcome.

-If you decide to withdraw or withhold life-saving care, measures will be taken to make sure the baby is kept warm and comfortable.
-You will be able to spend as much time as you want with your baby.
+If you decide to withdraw or withhold life-saving care, measures are taken to make sure the baby is kept warm and comfortable.
+You can spend as much time as you want with your baby.
 Nurses and other staff can help you create keepsakes, such as taking pictures and making footprints.
-Your health care team will make sure that you get the help and support you need.
+Your health care team should make sure that you get the help and support you need.

 Most extremely preterm babies spend months in the hospital.
 After they are sent home, many will need ongoing, specialized medical care.
 There are pediatricians who specialize in the care of preterm babies from birth through childhood.
 Some clinics focus on follow-up care for preterm babies.
 The doctor will closely watch how your baby grows and check to see if any other problems develop during childhood.

 Many agencies provide help for parents caring for preterm babies.
 It is a good idea to become as informed as you can so you can give your baby the best care.
 As your child reaches school age, you may need to find a special school or teachers to help with any learning problems.